• Travel

 Image Source

-Check out your local Library for their Summer Reading Program.
-They always have something fun for the kids each summer and special story times and events planned for them.
-The theme for many libraries across the nation this year is One World Many Stories.
-There is so much your can do with that theme from teaching geography or diversity to your little ones.
+The theme for many libraries across the nation in 2011 is One World Many Stories.
+There is so much you can do with that theme from teaching geography or diversity to your little ones.

 Click here to watch a video on how we have connected some literature from around the world to our Childrens’ Atlas

-What has been your child’s favorite book this summer?
+What children’s books are on your child’s reading list this summer?

 Like this idea?
 Pin for later or share now with a friend!